hamdibenhmida/hamdibenhmida/README.md

 - 👋 Hi, I’m @hamdibenhmida
-- 👀 I’m interested in game development and web development
+- 👀 I’m interested in game development and I have some skills in Front-end web development and image/video editing
 - 🌱 I’m currently studying game development
 - 📫 How to reach me :
 -   linked in :https://www.linkedin.com/in/hamdi-ben-hmida/